Category Archives: f) Apologetics, & Interpretations

 • There are revelations from God outside of the 66 books of the Holy Bible.

-Some churches aim to entertain, offer emotional experiences, or are filled with repetitive, mechanical liturgy.
-Avoid a church where the clergy drives luxury cars and flies in private aircraft.
-Avoid human religion and find a church that prioritizes preaching the truth from God’s Word above everything else.
+Some churches aim to entertain, offer emotional experiences, or provide repetitive, mechanical liturgy.
+Avoid these kinds of churches that have missed the point, and also run from a church where the clergy enjoys luxury cars or private aircraft.
+Human religion often ends in death, so find a church that prioritizes preaching the truth from God’s Word above all else.

 For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables.
 2nd Timothy 4:3-4

-Christians live by the Word of God, which provides guiding principles and wisdom for living in accordance with his will.
-Here is the secret to a successful life that pleases God and gives you direction, purpose, fulfillment, and peace.
+Christians live by the Word of God, which provides guiding principles of conduct and wisdom for living in accordance with his will.
+Here is the secret to a successful life that pleases God and provides you with direction, purpose, fulfillment, and peace.
 Follow these principles, and you will live your best life.
-(The following has been gathered from other sections of this work.)

 Fear God